 Climate change and salinization are not just ideological hypotheses for future generations, they are imminent threats to crops viability and food security impacting an ever increasing number of countries.

-- Enhance productivity, efficacy and utility of land and water + scale these solutions
+productivity, efficacy and utility of marginal land and water resources

-- Create new assets through repurposed land, mobilization of saline strategies, indoor farms and introduction of underutilized nutritious and climate resistant crops
+new assets through marginal resources management strategies and introduction of underutilized nutritious climate-smart crops

-- Mitigate risk of competing demand on resources created by population growth and urbanization for FOOD, FEED and BIOFUEL
+risk of competing demand for resources for food, feed and biofuel created by population growth and urbanization

-- Harness technology and sustainable energy to create self sustaining, circularity structured ecosystems
+technology and sustainable energy to create self-sustaining, circularity-structured ecosystems

-Strategic investment and collaboration across, government, science and business leaders will ensure we:
+Strategic investment and collaboration among government, science and business leaders will help to:

-- Capitalise on underutilized crops, land and secondary water resources
+on underutilized crops and marginal land and water resources

-- Reduce chemical footprint, carbon footprint and dependence on traditionally staple crops impacted most by climate extremes
+chemical footprint, carbon footprint and dependence on traditional staple crops impacted most by climate extremes

-The sky and its vertical farms are no longer the limit when it comes to taking moonshot ideas – but we need the right policies to guide us and the bold agribusiness leaders to deliver.
+Faced with climate change and other global challenges, we need the right policies to guide us and the bold agribusiness leaders to deliver.